 Furthermore, Myanmar’s government will soon require an NGO to inspect any duty-free items brought into the nation.

 Myanmar-EU Investment Protection Agreement

-A legally binding level of protection for private investment in Myanmar and all 28 EU members was finished back in early 2016.
+A legally binding level of protection for private investment in Myanmar and all 28 EU members was finished back in 2016.